catalyst-cloud/catalystcloud-docs/source/getting-started/basics/access.rst

 making it a quick way to perform tasks on the Catalyst Cloud while you're away from your normal work station.

 **************************
 The command line interface
 **************************

 The command line interface (CLI) is a very powerful, efficent way to interact with Catalyst Cloud.
-To interact with Catalyst Cloud through the CLI, a user
-must:
+To use the CLI you will need to:

-1) Install the OpenStack CLI.
+1. Install the OpenStack CLI.
-2) Tell the OpenStack CLI who you are, and which OpenStack cloud you want to talk to.
-This is done with an OpenStack environment file (RC file).
+2. Tell the OpenStack CLI who you are, and which OpenStack cloud you want to connect to.
+This is typically done by sourcing a configuration file that sets environment variables to configure the CLI.

-We have written a best practice guide to help you do this :ref:`here
+You can find instructions on how to install and set up the CLI :ref:`here
 <command-line-interface>`.

-We're also working on an experemental command line
-client designed to help you get up on the command line as quickly and intuitively as possible.
+We're also working on a containerised version of the CLI designed to help you get up and running as quickly and intuitively as possible.
 You can `try it here
 <https://github.com/catalyst-cloud/openstackclient-container>`_.

 After installing and configuring the CLI, you may want to familiarise yourself with it's functioning by following :ref:`this tutorial
 <using-the-command-line-interface>` to use it to deploy a compute instance.

-For more indepth documentation, the official OpenStack Client documentation is the most thorough source of information.
+For more in depth documentation, the official OpenStack Client documentation is the most thorough source of information.
 You can `find it here
 <https://docs.openstack.org/python-openstackclient>`_.

 ****************
 Automation tools